Zedjones/telestrations/README.md

 # telestrations
-Implementation of telestrations in the browser using Go, Echo, and PostgresQL
+Implementation of telestrations in the browser using Go, Echo, and SQLite